Free 35 Survival Hacks you'll love!

 👉 The key facts from this guide

-Bushcraft is craftsmanship.
+Bushcraft is crafting.

-And carving is part of the craft.
+And carving is part of crafting.

 Since you also cook in the wilderness, spoons are useful tools.